Algorithmic identification of probabilities is hard: Identifying measures is hard

-Note also that these hypotheses are not added for convenience: although they might not be optimal, they cannot be outright removed.
-If we do not require compactness, then the class of Bernoulli measures of \emph{rational} parameter would qualify, but it is easy to see that this class admits an algorithm which correctly identifies each of the measures in the class with probability~$1$.
-The second condition is important too.
-Consider the measure $\nu_0$ which is the measure concentrated on the sequence~$0^\omega$ (sequence consisting only of zeroes) and $\nu_1$ the measure concentrated on $1^\omega$.
-Then the class $\Mcs= \{p \nu_0 + (1-p) \nu_1 \mid p \in [0,1]\}$ is indeed effectively compact, but it is obvious that there is an algorithm which BC-succeeds with probability~$1$ for all measures of that class (by simply outputting $\nu_i$, where~$i$ is the first bit of the sequence being read).
+Note also that these hypotheses are not added just for convenience: although they might not be optimal, they cannot be outright removed.
+If we do not require the class $\M$ to be effectively closed, compactness, then the class of Bernoulli measures $\beta_p$ with \emph{rational} parameter $p$ would qualify, but Vit\'anyi and Chater's theorem tells us that there \emph{is} an algorithm that correctly identifies each of the measures in the class with probability~$1$.
+The third condition is important, too.
+Consider the measures $\beta_0$ and $\beta_1$ concentrated on the sequences~$0000\ldots$ and $1111\ldots$ respectively.
+Then the class $\M= \{p \beta_0 + (1-p)\beta_1 \; : \; p \in [0,1]\}$ is indeed effectively closed and computably enumerable, but it is obvious that there is an algorithm that succeeds with probability~$1$ for all measures of that class (in the strongest sense: the first bit determines the entire sequence).
+For the second condition we do not have a counterexample showing that it is really needed, but it is true for all the natural classes (and it is guaranteed to be true if $\M$ has a computable dense sequence).